-Medipharm Labs (MEDIF) CEO, Pat McCutcheon on Q 2020 Results - Earnings Call Transcript
+Medipharm Labs (MEDIF) CEO Pat McCutcheon on Q 2020 Results - Earnings Call Transcript

 Thanks very much, Scott, it’s Pat here.
 I’ll start and then I’ll actually probably pass the question to Keith for a little more color.
 The fact of the matter is we’ve launched a number of new SKUs, as we mentioned in the earnings call.
 We’re really putting a lot of resources behind enhancement of not only our number of manufacturing lines but also volume for our vape lines, with numerous SKUs launching for a number of partners as well as our own line of SKUs.
 We also have just launched now a topical line, where we’ve done our first delivery to Shopper’s with another contract manufacturing partner.
 We feel that a topical element or section of the actual wellness product and the recreational market are a great opportunity for us, and we’re expanding those lines to include a number of follow-on SKUs in the topical area.

-We’ve also added now a number of new clients, as mentioned, for unique and differentiated formulations with our [indiscernible] lines for a number of different medical and wellness categories in the provincial and medical channels, and we’ve actually just--we’ve positioned ourselves now in moving away from the significant portion of our sales from last year being one product with the bulk extract and distillate, now to these multiple lines where we’re also excited to actually now move these multiple new products off our platform on the heels of our GMP certification into new international jurisdictions, starting with Australia, as we mentioned, with that initial load of 35,000 final packaged tincture models.
+We’ve also added now a number of new clients, as mentioned, for unique and differentiated formulations with our tincture model lines for a number of different medical and wellness categories in the provincial and medical channels, and we’ve actually just-- we’ve positioned ourselves now in moving away from the significant portion of our sales from last year being one product with the bulk extract and distillate, now to these multiple lines where we’re also excited to actually now move these multiple new products off our platform on the heels of our GMP certification into new international jurisdictions starting with Australia, as we mentioned, with that initial load of 35,000 final packaged tincture models.

 I’ll pass it over to Keith for just a couple more points on this one.